LuckyHead11/PlottingPedro/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Ensure you have a **1080x1080** field image in your directory, if you need to edit the location of that image if you can do so in the auto-generated config file at startup.

 ## Usage
 1. Run the [main.py]() script:
     ```bash
     python main.py
     ```
-2. The application window will open, displaying a field image.
+2. You can now click twice anywhere in the field location and it will generate a curve, you can drag on the 2 control points to modify them, or use the sliders on the right side.
+Press **"Linearize"** to make the line straight.

 ## Configuration
-The application uses a [config.txt](http://_vscodecontentref_/1) file to store configuration settings.
+We use a **config.txt** file to store configuration settings.
 If the file does not exist, it will be generated with default values:
 ```json
 {
     "scale": 1,